chef-boneyard/chef-rfc/rfc000-rfc-process.md

 2. **Description** – A short (~200 word) description of the technical issue being addressed.
 3. **Motivation** – The **why** of this change, especially if the change has an impact on compatibility.
-The the greatest extent possible, realistic use cases should be cited.
+To the greatest extent possible, realistic use cases should be cited.
 This generally includes an agile user story.
 4. **Specification** – The **what** of this change.
 The technical specification should describe the new feature or enhancement being proposed.
 This includes any